hohowin/camundaexample/README.md

 4\.
 Click on `Task List -> Start Process -> 'The Ahoy Process' -> Add a variable -> Type in variable name myVariable and enter a value`

 5\.
-Click Start
+Click Start to start the process instance

 6\.
+It is going to wait for the response at `User Task 1` and `User Task 3`.
+To complete the user tasks, go to `Tasklist` and claim and complete the task.

-Check out the Console login
+6\.
+Check out the Console for the output from `System Task 2`.

 ## Check tables